Israel steps up air and ground attacks in Gaza and cuts off the territory's communications

 The overall number of deaths far exceeds the combined toll of all four previous Israel-Hamas wars, estimated at around 4,000.

-Defense Minister Yoav Gallant told foreign reporters that Israel expects a long and difficult ground offensive into Gaza soon.
-It “will take a long time” to dismantle Hamas' vast network of tunnels, he said, adding that he expected a lengthy phase of lower-intensity fighting as Israel destroys “pockets of resistance.”
+Defense Minister Yoav Gallant said Israel expects a long and difficult ground offensive into Gaza soon.
+It “will take a long time” to dismantle Hamas' vast network of tunnels, he said, adding that he expects a lengthy phase of lower-intensity fighting as Israel destroys “pockets of resistance.”

 The conflict has threatened to ignite a wider war across the region.
 Arab nations — including U.S. allies and ones that have reached peace deals or normalized ties with Israel — have raised increasing alarm over a potential ground invasion, likely to bring even higher casualties amid urban fighting.

-U.S. warplanes struck targets in eastern Syria that the Pentagon said were linked to Iran's Revolutionary Guard after a string of attacks on American forces.
-Two mysterious explosions hit coastal towns in Egypt's Sinai Peninsula, wounding six people.
-Egypt said they were caused by drones coming from the south over the Red Sea, and Israel blamed Yemen's Iranian-backed Houthi rebels, who have tried to fire rockets toward Israel since the war began.
+Throughout the night, orange fireballs exploded on the horizon above the apartment buildings and refugee camps of Gaza City, briefly illuminating clouds of white smoke hanging in the air from previous strikes.
+Some bombs hit in tight groups, apparently slamming into the same location.

+Lynn Hastings, U.N. humanitarian coordinator for the occupied territories, posted on X, formerly known as Twitter, that without phone lines and internet, hospitals and aid operations would be unable to operate.
+The Red Crescent said it could not contact medical teams and residents could no longer call ambulances, meaning rescuers would have to chase the sound of explosions to find the wounded.
+International aid groups said they were only able to reach a few staffers using satellite phones.

-The loss of internet and phones deals a further blow to a medical and aid system that relief workers say was already on the verge of collapse, overwhelmed by wounded and running out of supplies under Israel's weeks-long seal.
+The loss of internet and phones deals a further blow to a medical and aid system that relief workers say was already on the verge of collapse under Israel's weekslong seal.
 More than 1.4 million people have fled their homes, nearly half crowding into U.N. schools and shelters.
 Aid workers say a trickle of aid Israel has allowed to enter from Egypt the past week is a tiny fraction of what is needed.

 Gallant said Israel believes that Hamas would confiscate any fuel that enters.
 He said Hamas uses generators to pump air into its hundreds of kilometers (miles) of tunnels, which originate in civilian areas.
 He showed reporters aerial footage of what he said was a tunnel shaft built right next to a hospital.

-Note: This story has been updated to correct the name of the Hamas spokesman, Salama Maroof.